U.S. Cellular: 2010s

-In 2010 CEO Jack Rooney retired and Mary N. Dillon assumed the position of CEO.
-In May of 2011, U.S. Cellular announced that it will offer 4G LTE.
-In a surprising move, U.S. Cellular announced the sale of several markets to Sprint Corporation including Chicago.
-Mary Dillon departed as CEO in 2013 and Kenneth R. Meyers took over.
-June of 2016, Google announced that it partnered with U.S. Cellular as part of its Google Fi service.
+In May 2011, U.S. Cellular announced that it will offer 4G LTE.
+In a surprising move, U.S. Cellular announced the sale of several markets to Sprint Corporation including its home market of Chicago.
+In June 2016, Google announced that it partnered with U.S. Cellular as part of its Google Fi service.
 U.S. Cellular contributed its network and LTE service to the "network of networks" along with T-Mobile US and Sprint Corporation.